Defy Limits! Be More BMX!

 Like any classic fairy tale, Princess BMX is set in a strange magical world with a number of distinct features.
-With an emphasis on descriptive writing, children will be challenged to create their own fantasy world and develop ideas for a short story:
+With an emphasis on descriptive writing, children will be challenged to travel through the portal and create their own fantasy world:

-• First, inspired by classic fantasy worlds and Marie’s sketches of Princess BMX’s Biscotti, they’ll map out their world.
+• We’ll start by discussing the classic building blocks of a portal story.
+Then inspired by classic fantasy worlds and Marie’s sketches of Princess BMX’s Biscotti, pupils will step through the portal and map out their own fantasy world.

-• Next after thinking about its landscape and inhabitants, they’ll write a story opening, telling us more about the geography, animals and magical creatures that inhabit the world they’ve created.
+• After thinking more about its landscape and inhabitants, they’ll write a story opening, describing the geography, animals and magical creatures that inhabit the world they’ve created.

-For older year groups, the workshop can be adapted to include the classic elements of a fairy tale plot and portal stories, participants leaving with a plotting tool to further develop their story.
+For older year groups, the workshop can be adapted to include the classic elements of a fairy tale plot, with participants leaving with a plotting tool to further develop their story.